Best Practices: Company Level Submittal Settings

 This page describes recommended best practices for setting up the project's Submittals tool.
 Click here to view tutorials, videos and more about the project's Submittals tool.Introduction

 Before your team starts creating submittals, you will want to make sure that you have all of your company level configurations in place.
-This will help prevent headaches and re-work later on.
+This will help prevent problems and re-work later on.
 Are you ready?

 Why should I do this now?

-Create Custom Submittal Types
+Custom Submittal Types

 Best Practice